A DYNAMIC LOGISTICS HUB

 Why has New Jersey become one of the world’s fastest-growing hubs for logistics and distribution?

 It’s simple.
 Our perfect location and world-class transportation infrastructure make it easy to move products throughout the region and around the world.

 That’s why the number of logistics and distribution centers moving to or expanding in New Jersey is no accident.
 It’s strategic.
 Powerhouse companies like Amazon, Goya Foods, Destination Maternity, Williams-Sonoma, Volkswagen, Barnes & Noble, Coca Cola, The Home Depot, IKEA, W.W.
-Grainger, Hyundai, Crate & Barrel, Five Below, Toys R Us and Wakefern Food Corporation, the largest retailer-owned cooperative in the U.S., all have major distribution centers here.
+Grainger, Hyundai, Crate & Barrel, Five Below and Wakefern Food Corporation, the largest retailer-owned cooperative in the U.S., all have major distribution centers here.